Redpilot77/Redpilot77/README.md

 - Operational and procurement-focused dashboards

 My goal is to apply analytics and systems thinking to help airlines make **better, faster, and more informed decisions**.

+📌 Featured analytics projects and dashboards are pinned below.